HumeyraBali/2D_Pixel_Platformer_Game_Demo/README.md

   - **Level Transition**: Transition between levels when the player reaches the last checkpoint in the level.

  ### Version 1.3
-- New and better player mechanics and animations
+- New and better player mechanics and animations (Double Jump and Coyote Time have been cancelled )
 - Improved wall jump and dash
 - Web browser play support